 Auth tokens work like a stamped ticket.
 The user retains access as long as the token remains valid.
 Once the user logs out or quits an app, the token is invalidated.

 Token-based authentication is different from traditional password-based or server-based authentication techniques.
 Tokens offer a second layer of security, and administrators have detailed control over each action and transaction.

 But using tokens requires a bit of coding know-how.
 Most developers pick up the techniques quickly, but there is a learning curve.

-Let's dig in, so you can determine if tokens are right for you and your organisation.
+Let's dig in, so you can determine if tokens are right for you and your organization.

-Authentication and authorisation are different but related concepts.
-Before we had authorisation tokens, we had passwords and servers.
+Authentication and authorization are different but related concepts.
+Before we had authentication tokens, we had passwords and servers.
 We used traditional methods to ensure that the right people had access to the right things at the right time.
 It wasn't always effective.